Xilinx/mlir-air/docs/GEMMCaseStudy.md

 This pass works together with a prior pass (`affine-loop-opt`) to generate a desirable number of unrolled instances of `airrt.dma_memcpy_nd` operations per AIE SHIM DMA channel, so that when those operations are lowered to AIE DMA BDs---plus the insertion of DMA BD reprograming synchronization points---by a downstream pass (`airrt-to-ipu`), they do not violate the AIE DMA BD count limitations.

 ### airrt-to-ipu
-Converts the runtime program, described in AIRRt dialect, into instruction sequence specific to the LX6 controllers on Ryzen AI platform.
+Converts the runtime program, described in AIRRt dialect, into instruction sequence specific to the SHIM DMA controllers on Ryzen AI platform.

 *Input IR:*
 ```